zytact/strokeshare/README.md

 ## Why?

 This is similar to [Excalidraw](https://excalidraw.com).
-I wanted to work learn by doing and whiteboarding with Excalidraw is a common thing for me.
+I wanted to learn by doing and whiteboarding with Excalidraw is a common thing for me.
 So I thought, why not?

 ## Development